This National Education Union (NEU) guidance is for use in conjunction with our joint union advice on safe opening for schools.

 - Does the risk assessment cover the safe use of, and access to, lifts, toilets and other shared spaces?

-- Although bubbles and social distancing are no longer required, has the assessment sought to minimise the extent of mixing and contact between individuals through minimising group sizes and movement between groups as far as reasonably possible?
+- Has the assessment sought to minimise the extent of mixing and contact between individuals through minimising group sizes and movement between groups as far as reasonably possible?

-- Is it sufficient to address the increased transmission risk of any new variants?
+- Is it sufficient to address the increased transmission risk of any new variants the new Omicron variant?

 Hygiene and cleaning